SamudhbhavPrabhu/MRZR_RTD/README.md

 # MRZR_RTD

-Reachability-based Trajectory Design for autonomous navigation of MRZR in an unstructured environment
+Reachability-based Trajectory Design for autonomous navigation of MRZR in an unstructured environment (off-road terrain in UE4 simulator).

 This repository is based on the master repository: https://github.com/skvaskov/RTD , where the RTD has been applied on segway and rover agents.